reflectoring/reflectoring.github.io/_posts/2020-08-13-spring-boot-dev-tools.md

 In addition to the main module that contains the Spring Boot application, we may have specialized modules that contribute the UI, a REST API, or a business component from a certain [bounded context](https://reflectoring.io/java-components-clean-boundaries/).

-Each of the sub modules is declared as a dependency in the main module and thus will contribute a JAR file to the final Spring Boot JAR (or WAR) file.
+Each of the submodules is declared as a dependency in the main module and thus will contribute a JAR file to the final Spring Boot JAR (or WAR) file.

 **But Spring Boot Dev Tools only listens for changes in the `build` folder of the main module and not for changes in a contributing JAR file**.

-That means we have to go an extra mile to trigger a restart or a reload on changes in the contributing modules.
+That means we have to go the extra mile to trigger a restart or a reload on changes in the contributing modules.

-The [example app](https://github.com/thombergs/code-examples/tree/master/spring-boot/devtools-demo/) on GitHub contains a module named `module`, if you want to have a closer look.
+The [example app](https://github.com/thombergs/code-examples/tree/master/spring-boot/devtools-demo/) on GitHub contains a module named `module` if you want to have a closer look.

 ### Restarting on Changes in Java Files of the Module

-Like with changes to Java files in the main module, we want  change in a Java file of the contributing module to trigger a restart of the application context.
+Like with changes to Java files in the main module, we want changes in a Java file of the contributing module to trigger a restart of the application context.

 We can achieve this with two more custom Gradle tasks in the `build.gradle` of our main module (or their equivalent in Maven):